ryanvelbon/insurance-saas-2023/README.md

 Kindly ensure your commit messages and pull requests are descriptive; pull requests with blank messages might be declined without further explanation.

-When adding code to Siguranza, adhere to the PSR coding guidelines.
-The guiding principle is: Imitate the existing Siguranza coding style.
+When adding code to inxuro, adhere to the PSR coding guidelines.
+The guiding principle is: Imitate the existing inxuro coding style.

 Be aware that this project comes with a [Contributor Code of Conduct]().
 Engaging in this project means you accept its conditions.